Kauthar-Omar/Linux-exercises/New_codes.md

-These are new codes on bash that aren't in tutorials and may be hard to recall.
+These are new codes and exercises on bash that aren't in tutorials and may be hard to recall.

 ### new sort flags learnt